UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/README.md

 The python multiprocessing package is a popular way to spread a workflow over multiple CPUs.
 This example demonstrates how to assign multiple CPUs to a SLURM job and then utilize them in a multiprocessing python job.

 ## [Memory Limits](Memory-Limits)
 Sometimes jobs use more memory than they've been allotted and are killed by the job scheduler.
 Python has different methods for detecting memory usage that can help profile a workflow as part of the testing process, or kill a task once a memory threshold is met.
-This example provides an example of how to kill a python process that exceeds a threshold set by the user.
+This example shows how to kill a python process that exceeds a threshold set by the user.

 *****
 [![](/Images/home.png)](https://ua-researchcomputing-hpc.github.io/)